apache/datasketches-memory/README.md

 Before building, first ensure that your local environment has been configured according to the [Maven Toolchains Configuration](docs/maven-toolchains.md).

-There are three types of tests: normal unit tests, tests run by the strict profile and continuous integration(C/I) tests.
+There are three types of tests: normal unit tests, tests run by the strict profile and continuous integration(CI) tests.
-The C/I tests target the Multi-Release (MR) JAR and run the entire test suite using a specific version of Java.
-Running the C/I test command also runs the default unit tests.
+The CI tests target the Multi-Release (MR) JAR and run the entire test suite using a specific version of Java.
+Running the CI test command also runs the default unit tests.

 To run normal unit tests: